I work with my laptop.

 In my time in Milan, I managed to squeeze in a day trip to Venice.
 The train takes 2 and a half hours on each side, so guess what I did during that time?
 That’s right, I worked.

 Only when I reached Berlin, I have come to realize that with so many parks around every corner, I can take my work to the park.
-This was actually written in Lessinghohe park in Neukolln area.
+This was actually written in Lessinghohe park in the Neukolln area.
 I had a mat and some water and everything.

-Maybe Milan is not the most digital-nomad-friendly destinations, and Berlin is only #12 in the digital nomad’s best destination list but they worked great for me this time, besides, there are so many cool places to go to around this globe.
+Maybe Milan is not the most digital-nomad-friendly destination, and Berlin is only #12 in the digital nomad’s best destination list but they worked great for me this time, besides, there are so many cool places to go to around this globe.
 Romania, for example (where all of my grandparents were born), has the fastest internet in Europe, plenty of greenery and is very cheap to stay at.

 So how can it be done? how do you even get a chance to work while traveling?
 At some level it depends on the organization you are working with, different organizations are more or less open to the idea of working remotely.
 In DSM Tool, for instance, they are very open-minded and have an approach that says that as long as your work is done on time and in high quality you can also keep working while traveling, it’s an emerging phenomenon in online businesses where almost everything is anyway done on a computer.